-The state of Texas maintains a central repository for all criminal records including arrests, charges, convictions and incarcerations all in one place.
+The state of TX maintains a central repository for all criminal records including arrests, charges, convictions and incarcerations all in one place.
 Upon request, they offer copies of someone’s criminal history to the general public.
 Anyone can search the system using someone’s name only.
 They do not provide public access to fingerprint record searches.
 The requestor may have to set up an account and pay fees when they order records.
 All law enforcement agencies feed into the database with their daily records.

 |Black or African American||43%|